 Are corn tortillas healthy?
+Anna Rios, a Mexican-American registered dietitian will walk you through the nutrition of tortillas!
 The days of thinking that Latin American food is not healthy are over.
 Although it is slowly changing, there was never much representation of our food in the health industry.

-When visiting the doctor’s office or watching advertisements for healthy food, we mainly see salads, steamed vegetables, y comida sin sazón.
+When visiting the doctor’s office or watching advertisements for healthy food, we mainly see salads, steamed vegetables, and comida sin sazón.
+Anytime we learn about healthy eating we see photos of boring salads or foods that do not represent our culture.
 I remember being a teenager thinking that I had to eat boring salads and foods outside of my culture for them to be considered “healthy”.
-Now, as a Mexican-American dietitian, I can say with confidence that Latin American cuisine includes some of the most nourishing foods in the world.
+Now, as a Mexican-American dietitian, I can say with confidence that Latin American cuisine includes some of the most nourishing foods in the world!

 Are Corn Tortillas Healthy?